charley04310/securing-devops/README.md

 ### Continuous Integration (CI)

-In this section, we will discuss the security choices, the advantages of using Snyk, and how it addresses the core security concerns in our Continuous Integration (CI) workflows.

-### Security Choices

-Our CI workflows was thinked to ensure the quality and security of our codebase by performing : syntax checks, testing, and security analysis of both dependencies and Dockerfiles.
-By [integrating these security](./.github/workflows/) measures into our development process, we aim to create a reliable and robust application.

-#### Advantages of Snyk

-Snyk is a powerful tool for identifying and fixing vulnerabilities in open-source dependencies.
-It offers several benefits that make it an ideal choice for our project:

-1. Easy Integration: Snyk can be easily integrated into our CI/CD pipelines, allowing us to automatically test for vulnerabilities whenever changes are made to the codebase.
-2. Comprehensive Vulnerability Database: Snyk maintains an extensive database of known vulnerabilities, which is continuously updated.
-This ensures that our application is protected against the latest security threats.
-3. Language Support: Snyk supports a wide range of programming languages and package managers, making it a versatile tool for various projects.

-####  Core Security Concerns

-By incorporating Snyk into our CI workflows, we address several core security concerns:

-1. Dependency Vulnerabilities: Snyk scans our project's dependencies and identifies any known vulnerabilities.
-This helps us ensure that our application is built on a secure foundation.

-2. Proactive Security: By continuously monitoring and testing our codebase for vulnerabilities, we adopt a proactive approach to security.
-This allows us to identify and fix issues before they can be exploited.

-3. DevSecOps Integration: Integrating Snyk into our CI/CD pipelines promotes a DevSecOps culture, where security is an integral part of the development process.
-This results in a more secure and reliable application.

-In summary, Snyk is an essential tool for addressing the core security concerns in our project.
-Its easy integration, comprehensive vulnerability database, prioritized remediation, and wide language support make it an ideal choice for enhancing the security of our application.
-By incorporating Snyk into our CI workflows, we ensure that our development process is secure, proactive, and aligned with the principles of DevSecOps.

 ### Dockerfile review

 Our [dockerfile](./api/Dockerfile) is designed to be as secure as possible.
 First of all, we use the `node:18-alpine` image as a base image, which is a minimal and secure version of the Node.js runtime.
 We also use multi-stage builds to reduce the size of the final image and minimize the attack surface.
-Moreover, we define a non-root user `node` and a group `nodegroup` to run the application, which helps to mitigate the risk of privilege escalation attacks.
+Moreover, we define a non-root user `node`to run the application, which helps to mitigate the risk of privilege escalation attacks.

 ## Reverse Proxy security